NikitolProject/pterodactyl-panel-docker/README.md

 Nginx, while having a more complicated configuration file, doesn't enforce HTTPS, a feature of Caddy which only complicates the setup of the HTTP Docker container.

+Also if the nginx receives a request from a reverse proxy, it will set the HSTS header and redirect to HTTPS automatically.
+If you do not want this behaviour, adjust the `nginx.conf` as you like.

 ## Usage
 The instructions are fairly self explanatory: clone the repository and launch the project.
 Instructions on how to launch the project are listed below.
 All commands